tlevine/dada.pink/configuring-web-servers/index.md

 web server, like Apache or Nginx.
 Unfortunately, you are going to get it wrong the first 100 times you try, and you are going to have no idea why.
-Fortunately, someone else will know exactly why you got it wrong and can tell you the magic incantation that will do what you want.
+Fortunately, someone else will know exactly why you got it wrong and can tell you the magic incantation that will instruct your server to do what you want.

 If you're having trouble configuring your webserver, give up at figuring it out yourself, and ask someone for help.
 Give the person lots of